Skip to content

 It is your responsibility to submit code in a timely manner.
 Do not wait until the last minute, GitLab may fail.

-1. For the third TP you will complete your Halma Controller implementation, and integrate advanced concepts to ensure code quality into the build process:
+1. complete your Skyjo Controller implementation, and integrate advanced concepts to ensure code quality into the build process.
+All code quality requirements must by enforced via pom.xml.

 4. Your code must be fully documented with JavaDoc comments for all public methods and classes.